lodenrogue/hith/README.md

 nil
 ```

-`defvar` and `setq` both return the variable's *name* (as a symbol), not its value — keep that in mind if you're chaining expressions together.
+`defvar` and `setq` both return the variable's *name* (as a symbol),

-They also differ in an important way: `defvar` always creates (or overwrites) a variable in the *current* scope, even if a variable with the same name already exists further out. `setq` instead looks for an existing binding — starting locally and searching outward — and updates that binding in place; only if no binding exists anywhere does it create a new local one.
-In practice: use `defvar` to introduce a variable, and `setq` to mutate one you expect already exists, however far out it lives.
-(This is exactly how the loop variable in `for`/`range`/`while`, below, ends up visible after the loop finishes.)
+not its value.
+Leep that in mind if you're chaining expressions
+together.

+They also differ in an important way: `defvar` always creates (or
+overwrites) a variable in the *current* scope, even if a variable with
+the same name already exists further out. `setq` instead looks for an
+existing binding, starting locally and searching outward, and updates
+that binding in place; only if no binding exists anywhere does it
+create a new local one.
+In practice: use `defvar` to introduce a
+variable, and `setq` to mutate one you expect already exists, however
+far out it lives.
+(This is exactly how the loop variable in
+`for`/`range`/`while`, below, ends up visible after the loop
+finishes.)

 ### Printing